peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 * In Unleashed Project 1.0, firing right on the first Four-Way Cannon in Jungle Joyride won't give you enough speed without an Air Boost / Homing Attack.

-For an in-depth changelog, check out this link: https://pastebin.com/xm4uTRz5
+For a more in-depth description of changes made, check out this link: https://pastebin.com/xm4uTRz5